babelouest/glewlwyd/docs/REGISTER.md

 Content-type for the e-mail content, default is `text/plain; charset=utf-8`

+### Lang

+Dropdown value to select, add or remove lang templates for the e-mails.

+### Default lang

+Checkbox to specify what lang is the default language.

 ### E-mail subject

-Subject used on the e-mails, required.
+Subject used on the e-mails for the current lang, required.

 ### E-mail body

-The pattern for the body on the e-mails, You must use at least once the string `{CODE}` in the pattern to be replaced by the code.
+The pattern for the body on the e-mails for the current lang, You must use at least once the string `{CODE}` in the pattern to be replaced by the code.
 The pattern {TOKEN} will be replaced by the token used to build the url in the e-mail to get direct access to the validation step without entering the code.

 Example, by using the following e-mail pattern: